H07000223/FlycoDialog_Master/README.md

 This is an Android Dialog Library that you can directly use default inner dialog and default animation.
 It has 6 kinds of diaog and many kings of show and dimiss animations inside Library.
-It has good expansibility.If you don not like inner dialog and animation, you can custom them what you like in a sample way.
+It has good expansibility.If you don not like inner dialog and animation, you can custom them what you like in a sample way.It support API LEVEL 8+.

 ##Demo
 ![](https://github.com/H07000223/FlycoDialog_Master/blob/master/preview_FlycoDialog.gif)